John Soane: Marriage and children

 On 24 June 1781 Soane leased rooms on the first floor of 53 Margaret Street, Westminster, for £40 per annum.
 It was here he would live for the first few years of his married life and where all his children would be born.
 In July 1783 he bought a grey mare that he stabled nearby.
 On 10 January 1784 Soane took a Miss Elizabeth Smith to the theatre, then on 7 February she took tea with Soane and friends, and they began attending plays and concerts together regularly.
 She was the niece and ward of a London builder George Wyatt, whom Soane would have known as he rebuilt Newgate Prison.
 They married on 21 August 1784 at Christ Church, Southwark.
 He always called his wife Eliza, and she would become his confidante.

-Their first child John was born on 29 April 1786.
-His second son George was born just before Christmas 1787 but the boy died just six months later.
+Their first child, John, was born on 29 April 1786.
+His second son, George, was born just before Christmas 1787 but the boy died just six months later.
 The third son, also called George, was born on 28 September 1789.
-Their final son Henry was born on 10 October 1790, but died the following year from whooping cough.
+Their final son, Henry, was born on 10 October 1790, but died the following year from whooping cough.

 Soane's various houses

 On the death of George Wyatt in February 1790 the Soanes inherited money and property, including a house in Albion Place, Southwark, where Soane moved his office.

 On 30 June 1792 Soane purchased 12 Lincoln's Inn Fields for £2100.
 He demolished the existing house and rebuilt it to his own design, the Soanes moving in on 18 January 1794.
 By 1800 Soane was rich enough to purchase Pitzhanger Manor Ealing as a country retreat, for £4,500 on 5 September 1800.
 Apart from a wing designed by George Dance, Soane demolished the house and rebuilt it to his own design and was occupied by 1804, Soane used the manor to entertain friends and used to go fishing in the local streams.
 The building was not only designed to showcase Soane's work, but also as a pedagogical environment for his young son George, who Soane hoped would follow in his professional footsteps.
 Undeterred by his child's reluctance, Soane only grew more dedicated to establishing a professional legacy and established a formalised program of architecture education when he purchased his house at Lincoln's Inn Fields, in London.

 In June 1808 Soane purchased 13 Lincoln's Inn Fields for £4,200, initially renting the house to its former owner and extending his office over the garden to the rear.
 On 17 July 1812 number 13 was demolished, the house was rebuilt and the Soanes moved in during October 1813.
-In 1823, Soane purchased 14 Lincoln's Inn Fields, he demolished the house, building the Picture Room attached to No. 13 over the site of the stables, in March 1825 he rebuilt the house to externally match No. 12.
+In 1823, Soane purchased 14 Lincoln's Inn Fields, he demolished the house, building the Picture Room attached to No. 13 over the site of the stables, and in March 1825 he rebuilt the house to externally match No. 12.